gafawork/scopre-repository/README.md

-# Easyfind for Gitlab <br />Java Library for search in the GitLab repository
+# Scopre Repository for Gitlab <br />Java Library for search in the GitLab repository

 Java library for searching Gitlab Server repositories.